Vikram Aur Betaal

-Vikram Aur Betaal is an Indian television series that aired on DD National in 1985 and was re-telecast in 1988 after the hit Series Ramayan.
+Vikram Aur Betaal is an Indian television series that aired on DD National in 1985 and was re-telecast in 1988 after the hit series Ramayan.
 The series contained stories from Indian mythology.
-The concept of the program was based on Baital Pachisi, a collection of tales and legends within a frame story, from India (a collection of 25 tales which is narrated by Vetala to Vikram).
+The concept of the program was based on Baital Pachisi, a collection of tales and legends within a frame story from India (a collection of 25 tales that are narrated by Vetala to Vikram).
 It is also known as Vikram-Betaal.
-It is about the legendary king Vikram (identified as Vikramāditya) and the ghost Betal (identified as Vetala, a spirit analogous to a vampire in western literature).
+It is about the legendary king Vikram (identified as Vikramāditya) and the ghost Betal (identified as Vetala, a spirit analogous to a vampire in Western literature).
 The show aired at 4:30 PM Indian Standard Time on Sundays from 1985 to 1986.